ryanbethel/node-minimal/readme.md

 $BADGE

-A very simple Begin app with the minimum necessary file structure to get going on Begin
+A simple app with the minimum necessary file structure to get started on Begin.

 ## Deploy your own